Bounded and unbounded cohomology of homeomorphism and diffeomorphism groups: Introduction

 \subsection{Acknowledgements}

 Upon becoming aware of our work, Fournier-Facio, L{\"o}h and Moraschini have kindly shown us a draft of their work~\cite{FFLM_binate_draft}.
 We are grateful for their comments.
-Although the two lines of investigation have essentially no overlap, their work gives an alternative proof of the bounded acyclicity of some of the stabilizers appearing within some proofs below.
-We are grateful to Jonathan Bowden for his comments on homeomorphisms and diffeomorphisms of $3$-dimensional pair of pants.
+Although the two lines of investigation have essentially no overlap, their work gives an alternative proof of the bounded acyclicity of some of the stabilisers appearing within some proofs below.
+We are grateful to Jonathan Bowden for his comments on the group of homeomorphisms and diffeomorphisms of $3$-dimensional pair of pants.
+We thank Shigeyuki Morita for his comment about the powers of the Euler class for flat $D^2$-bundles and also we thank Mehdi Yazdi for his careful reading and critical comments on the earlier draft of this paper.
+We are grateful to the anonymous referee for many comments which improved our exposition.

 S.N. was partially supported by NSF DMS-2113828 and Simons Foundation (855209, SN).